BnMcGn/clack-pretend/README.md

-# Clack-pretend: a testing and debugging tool for clack.
+# Clack-pretend: a testing and debugging tool for Clack.

 Are you tired of jumping to your web browser every time you need to test your work in Clack?
 Clack-pretend will capture and replay calls to your clack middleware stack.
 When developing a web application with clack, you will often find it inconvenient to run your code from the lisp REPL because it expects a clack environment, including perhaps, cookies or a logged-in user.
 With clack-pretend, you can run prior web requests from your REPL, moving development back where it belongs.